dduan/duan.ca/articles/2020/04/22/site-improvements-2020.md

 build step for them, farm to table, Vim to your browser.

 It turned out standardized CSS variable is game-changing.
-Combined with media query, I barely needed any class to support dark mode/mobile layout.
+Combined with media queries, I barely needed any class to support dark mode/mobile layout.
 More importantly, it makes my programmer brain happy.
 Oh, yes I'm talking about them here because this is the first time I truly attempted to catch up since they were introduced to the world.
 It's freeing to let go of constrains of an